cmartin199/P2D-Technical-Test/README.md

 as demonstrate your work through a live walk through.

 ### Task
-Using OOP and Design Patterns, complete the following the tasks.
+Using OOP and Design Patterns, complete the following tasks.

 - Create two new Appliance Units - a Washing Machine and a Fridge.
 - These new units should draw on the canvas.